+- Material failures of governance, stewardship, risk oversight4, or fiduciary responsibilities at any company on whose board a director serves (objectively coming to light in legal proceedings, regulatory investigation or enforcement, or other manner which takes place in relation to the company, directors or management); - Failure to replace management or directors as appropriate; or - Egregious actions related to the director(s)' service on other boards that raise substantial doubt about his or her ability to effectively oversee management and serve the best interests of shareholders at any company. - For TSX issuers within the Canadian market, "overboarded" will be defined as: - Non-CEO directors and serve on more than five public company boards; or - CEOs of public companies who serve on the board of more than two public company besides their own withhold only at their outside boards5.

+Transitioning directors: It is preferable for a director to step down from a board at the annual meeting to ensure orderly transitions, which may result in a director being temporarily overboarded (e.g. joining a new board in March but stepping off another board in June).
+Taft-Hartley Advisory Services will generally not count a board for policy application purposes when it is publicly-disclosed that the director will be stepping off that board at its next annual meeting.
+This disclosure must be included within the company's proxy circular to be taken into consideration.
+Conversely, Taft-Hartley Advisory Services will include the new boards that the director is joining even if the shareholder meeting with his or her election has not yet taken place.

-- Material failures of governance, stewardship, risk oversight4, or fiduciary responsibilities at the company - > Failure to replace management as appropriate - Egregious actions related to the director(s)' service on other boards that raise substantial doubt about his or her ability to effectively oversee management and serve the best interests of shareholders at any company. - > For TSX issuers within the Canadian market, "overboarded" will be defined as: a CEO of a public company who sits on more than one outside public company board in addition to the company of which he/she is CEO (withholds would only apply on outside boards these directors sit on), OR the director is not a CEO of a public company and sits on more than four public company boards in total.
-However, for meetings on or after February 1, 2019, Public Fund Advisory Services will vote withhold for individual director nominees who: - Are non-CEO directors and serve on more than five public company boards; or - Are CEOs of public companies who serve on the board of more than two public company besides their own. - Starting in February 2019, Public Fund Advisory Services will vote withhold for the chair of the nominating committee or chair of the committee designated with the responsibility of a nominating committee, or chair of the board of directors if no nominating committee has been identified or no chair of such committee has been identified at all TSX companies within the Canadian market, where: - The company has not disclosed a formal written gender diversity policy5; and - There are no female directors on the board of directors. - For bundled director elections, vote against the entire slate if any of the concerns above apply to a particular nominee. - At Canadian TSXV and TSXV firms, generally withhold votes from all directors nominated by slate ballot at the annual/general or annual/special shareholders' meetings.
+- For widely-held6 Canadian companies, generally vote withhold for the chair of the nominating committee or chair of the committee designated with the responsibility of a nominating committee, or chair of the board of directors if no nominating committee has been identified or no chair of such committee has been identified, where: - The company has not disclosed a formal written gender diversity policy7; and - There are no female directors on the board of directors. - For bundled director elections, vote against the entire slate if any of the concerns above apply to a particular nominee. - At Canadian TSX and TSXV firms, generally withhold votes from all directors nominated by slate ballot at the annual/general or annual/special shareholders' meetings.
 This policy will not apply to contested director elections.
-Furthermore, for the Canadian market, Public Fund Advisory Services may recommend withhold votes from individual directors, committee members, or the entire board as appropriate in situations where an advance notice policy has been adopted by the board but has not been included on the voting agenda at the next shareholders' meeting.
-Continued lack of shareholder approval of the advanced notice policy in subsequent years may result in further withhold recommendations. - > Furthermore, generally withhold from continuing individual directors or the entire board of directors if: - At the previous board election, any director received more than 50 percent withhold votes of the votes cast and the company has failed to address the issue(s) that caused the majority withheld vote; or - > The board failed to act6 on a shareholder proposal that received the support of a majority of the votes cast for and against at the previous shareholder meeting. - In Italy, the election of directors takes place through the voto di lista mechanism (similar to slate elections).
-Since the Italian implementation of the European Shareholder Rights Directive (effective since Nov.
-1, 2010), issuers must publish the various lists 21 days in advance of the meeting.
-Since shareholders only have the option to support one such list, where lists are published in sufficient time, vote recommendations will be made on a case-
+Furthermore, for the Canadian market, Public Fund Advisory Services may recommend withhold votes from individual directors, committee members, or the entire board as appropriate in situations where

-4 Examples of failure of risk oversight include, but are not limited to: bribery; large or serial fines or sanctions from regulatory bodies; significant adverse legal judgments or settlements; or hedging of company stock.
+4 Examples of failure of risk oversight include but are not limited to: bribery; criminal conduct; large or serial fines or sanctions from regulatory bodies; significant adverse legal judgments or settlements against the company, directors, or management; hedging of company stock; or significant pledging of company stock.